South Korea to boost dollar supply to ease economic pressures

 The Korea Centers for Disease Control and Prevention (KCDC)reported 93 new coronavirus cases on Wednesday.
 It was the fourth day in a row that there were fewer than 100 new infections, although it was up slightly from 84 the day before.

 South Korea now has 8,413 confirmed cases, the KCDC said.
-The death toll rose by three to 84.
+The death toll rose by 10 to 91 as of late Wednesday.

 But authorities remain on high alert amid concerns about small clusters of infections reported over the past few weeks.